CrystalAlpha358/ncjishaku/README.md

             This command calculates <a href="https://en.wikipedia.org/wiki/Round-trip_delay">Round-Trip Time</a> for your bot to the API.
 It does this by calculating response time samples, so you can tell if your bot is being slow or not.
             <br><br>
             <h4>&gt; <code>jishaku sync [guild_ids...]</code></h4>
-            This command syncs the app_command tree for a list of guilds, or globally if none are given, and then reports the results.
+            This command syncs application commands for a list of guilds, or globally if none are given, and then reports the results.
             <br><br>
         </td>
     </tr>